OpenSmalltalk/opensmalltalk-vm/PortingNotesRISCV64.md

 open it and select and load the latest Alien-Core-eem.<whatever>.
 You may have to use the VM downloaded for the VMMaker build on the Squeak image to get a proper SSL connection.

-You should be able browse the Alien-Core category and look at class `CallBack`.
+You should be able browse the Alien-Core category and look at class `Callback`.
 You will need to subclass this.
 For RV64 we have `CallbackForRiscV64` which has class methods to return the ABI string ('RiscV64') and test method `isForCurrentPlatform` which checks that the image is running on your CPU.